Hepatitis B factsheet

 • using medical equipment that is not sterile or free of germs

-• sexual contact with a person who has HBV
+• sexual contact with someone who has HBV

-• sharing tools like razors or toothbrushes with a person who has HBV.
+• sharing personal items like razors or toothbrushes with someone who has HBV

-HBV can cause severe illness when a child reaches adulthood, including:
+HBV can lead to severe illness in adulthood, including:

 • liver cancer

-• needing a liver transplant - a procedure that replaces the damaged liver with a healthy donated one.
+• needing a liver transplant – surgery to replace a damaged liver with a healthy donated one.

 Signs and symptoms

-If there are symptoms, they may start slowly a few months after infection and can include:
+If symptoms appear, they may develop slowly, a few months after infection and can include:

-• pain around the liver, on the upper right side of the belly
+• pain on the upper right side of the belly, where the liver is

 • vomiting